Petitions & boycotts

-People ask us all the time about food action issues like boycotts and petition drives and these are important issues to us.
+People ask us all the time about food action issues like boycotts and petition drives and these are important to us.
 We are all about food safety, nutrition, sustainability and keeping our owners informed here.
-After all as a natural foods co-op, we are driven by and committed to the seven co-op principles (you can read them here).
-But being a co-op means that we are a family of diverse voices.
-We currently have nearly 18,000 owners, who elect and are represented by a nine-person board of directors.
-The diverse needs and views of that family are obvious in our wide product selection – organic foods are incredibly important to some, as are vegan products to others and locally-sourced foods to others.
+After all as a natural foods co-op, we are driven by and committed to the seven co-op principles (read here).
+However, being a co-op also means that we have more than 23,000 active owners who elect and are represented by a nine-person board of directors.
+The diverse needs and views of that family are obvious in our wide product selection - organic foods are important to some as are vegan products to others and locally sourced food to yet others.

 Outpost's Boycott Policy